andrijun0406/DellAzureStackHCI/README.md

 ## Deployment Prerequisite
 1. AX nodes and TOR switches are racked and stacked and powered-on according to the deployment worksheet
-2. Active Directory are in-place with users setup as Admin and Local Admin in each of cluster nodes
+2. Active Directory are in-place with users setup as Admin and **Local Administrator Group** in each of cluster nodes
+3. Best practice is to create a new OU and setup rights to create new objects inside the OU.
 3. DNS are in-place and FQDN are resolved for related IP address configured
 4. Download [ISO image](Deployment-Script-.iso) which consists all the scrips provided in this repo and mount as virtual media, copy the script into C:\Script and run all the script one by one following the task below.